lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

   - set the PATH: $ export PATH=${PATH}/path/to/installed/mico/bin
     + this is for executables: idl, mico-cpp and mico-config

-  For the new Qt based plotting functionality you will need to:
+  For the deprecated Qt-based plotting functionality you will need to:
-  - Configure with-Qt-sendData
+  - Configure with-sendData-Qt
   - Have Qt installed and qmake on the PATH.
         NOTE: if you don't, you won't be able to plot using plot and plotParameteric but it will work with